Skip to content

 • Diffie-Hellman (classical + elliptic-curve variants)

-Symmetric primitives (AES, SHA-3) are weakened by Grover's algorithm, but only quadratically — a 256-bit key becomes "128-bit-equivalent", which is still infeasible to brute-force.
+Symmetric primitives (AES, SHA-3) are weakened by Grover's algorithm, but only quadratically — a 256-bit key becomes "128-bit-equivalent", which remains infeasible to brute-force.
 NIST classifies AES-256 and SHA3-512 as PQ Category 5.

-A chain that needs to keep proving past transactions valid 40 years from now cannot afford to use cryptography that's broken by a quantum computer 20 years from now.
+A chain that must keep proving past transactions valid 40 years from now cannot afford to use cryptography breakable by a quantum computer 20 years from now.

 The primitive set